Authentic Lessons for 21st Century Learning

 Explore

 Once students have finished sharing from their papers, introduce them to the Mission Prime DGBL module.
 Click here to learn more about the game.
-Play through the game at least once before teaching it so you have a general understanding of the story and the characters that students will encounter as they play.
+Play through the game at least once before teaching it so that you have a general understanding of the story and the characters that students will encounter as they play.

 Prepare students to play the game on their computers or tablets and have them play through the first two missions, which should take roughly 30-45 minutes.
-You do not need to give them further instruction here.
+You do not need to give them further instructions here.
 The game will introduce them to its mechanics, concepts, and story.
 At this point, take time to walk around the room, helping students who are confused or stuck and observing their progress.
 A handout with the proper order of operations for each mission is in the Attachments section should you need it.

 Explain